ZackyCaleb/CDAN/README.md

 # CDAN ![image](https://github.com/user-attachments/assets/641e283e-180e-47e9-b04e-d8070df94a77)

 The official code repository for the paper "Self-Supervised Facial Expression Parsing: Unveiling Global Patterns through Facial Action Units."
-In this work, we introduce a novel self-supervised Codec Dual-Output Adversarial Network (CDAN), which is designed to parse facial expression features based on the Spatial Extend Attention (SEA) module and facial Action Units (AUs).
+In this work, we introduce a novel self-supervised Codec Dual-Output Adversarial Network (CDAN), which is designed to parse facial expression patterns based on the Spatial Extend Attention (SEA) module and facial Action Units (AUs).
 # Requirements and dependencies
  * Installing PyTorch (version 1.10.0), and torchvision (version 0.11.0).
 Torch and torchvision are from http://pytorch.org.
  * Installing requirements.txt (```pip install -r requirements.txt```)